Mashal

 Laughter is a function of the daat.
 We respond with laughter to an event, or sequence of events, which have a certain form, and then this form reverses itself.
 The sharper the reversal, the sharper we laugh.
 The sudden juxtaposition of two polar opposites causes us to laugh.
 When one thing becomes its radical opposite, that’s what provokes laughter.
 Laughter is a response to the unexpected.
 Laughter is the reaction of humans when the confines of reason have been broken.
 We laugh occasionally out of extreme fear or out of extreme joy.

-from this world to the next.
-Death, from the spiritual perspective, is the
+Laughter is the experience of the soul to the transition from this world to the next.
+Death, from the spiritual perspective, is the funniest experience imaginable.

 This world is the exact opposite of the next world.
 In this world it seems that everything is headed for decay and death.
 When we suddenly transition to the next world, we see that it is not like that at all.